Buy or Sell Missfresh Limited (MF) Stock Now | Don't Try to Be a Top Gun

-Missfresh Limited (NASDAQ:MF) went up by 16.00% from its latest closing price compared to the recent 1-year high of $11.00.
-The company’s stock price has collected -20.91% of loss in the last five trading sessions.
+Missfresh Limited (NASDAQ:MF) went down by -5.33% from its latest closing price compared to the recent 1-year high of $11.00.

 Is It Worth Investing in Missfresh Limited (NASDAQ :MF) Right Now?